Thompson Claims: Large-Scale Potential Outright Ownership & Regional Scale: The 4,300 adjacent hectares, 100%

 Ehsan Salmabadi, B.Sc.(Geology), P. Geo. and Qualified Person (“QP”)

 Mr. Salmabadi has worked in the mining industry since 2007 and has a broad base of previous experience in not only exploration but also mine development and operation.
 Mr. Salmabadi began his career working for exploration companies and decided to move to a mine setting to expand his breadth of knowledge.
 He served as an Underground Mine Geologist, then Senior Geologist at North American Tungsten Corp. at the Cantung Mine in the Northwest Territories where he was involved in increasing mineral resources, reserve development, and long-range planning.
 Since then, Mr. Salmabadi has taken his mining and exploration experience and applied it as a consultant to exploration projects in Canada and the United States.
 Mr. Salmabadi holds a Bachelor of Science in geology from the University of British Columbia and is registered as a Professional Geologist (P.Geo.) with the Engineers and Geoscientists of BC.
-He currently serves as the Vice President of Exploration for Stuhini Exploration Ltd as Senior geologist at Stuhini since 2019.
+He served as the Vice President of Exploration for Stuhini Exploration Ltd as Senior Geologist at Stuhini from 2019 until 2025 and currently is a senior project Geologist with Fireweed Metals Corp.